egovernment/egovernment.github.io/_documentation/codebase/sections.markdown

 });

 // As explainWhyNotNice field should be shown conditionally, we define a condition for it.
-// This condition is a getter and it's name should follow convention.
+// This condition is a getter and its name should follow convention.
 // The convention to create such getter's name // is: is<CapitalizedNameOfProperty>Applicable, so
 // in our example it's isExplainWhyNotNiceApplicable.
 If we wanted to show name field conditionally
 // it would have been isNameApplicable.